 Employer Nomination Scheme (subclass 186)

 This program offers permanent residence for critical skilled worker migration.
 Firstly, you need to be nominated by an employer.
 Secondly, you need to be under 45 or 50 years old, depending on the stream.
-Thirdly, you need to meet the skills, experience and English requirements of the role.
+Thirdly, you need to meet the skills, experience, and English requirements of the role.

 Regional Sponsored Migration Scheme (subclass 187)

 This skills visa is a permanent residency pathway for those who will be working in Regional Australia.
 Your occupation needs to be on the Regional Occupation List (ROL) or the Regional Sponsored Migration Scheme (RSMS) ROL List.
-The list includes areas outside of Sydney, Melbourne, Brisbane, Perth, Newcastle, Gold Coast or Wollongong.
+The list includes areas outside of Sydney, Melbourne, Brisbane, Perth, Newcastle, Gold Coast, or Wollongong.
 Again, you need to be nominated by an employer located in regional Australia.
 You need to be under the age of either 45 or 50 years old.
-The age limit depends on the which critical skill is eligible for skilled migration.
+The age limit depends on which critical skill is eligible for skilled migration.

 Skilled Work Regional (Provisional) visa (subclass 491)

 This visa gives you up to 5 years in Australia and is a pathway to permanent residency and citizenship.
-A regional government or authorised body will need to nominate you in a designated area.
+A regional government or authorized body will need to nominate you in a designated area.
 This representation must be from a state/territory agency or an eligible relative.
 You must commit to living and working in the regional area.